oderby/owenderby.com/content/blog/election_pa_2016_p2.md

 {{% fig src="/img/election_16/pa/variables_dists_years.png" %}}
 Fig 4.
 Distributions by year of (from left to right): total registered voters, relative registered Republicans, and turnout.
 The second row shows how each variable changed between elections.
-Change in registered voters is calculated as the percent change over the last election. {{% /fig %}}
+Registered voters is normalized by the county population estimates for each year. {{% /fig %}}

 From Figure 4, note that the total number of registered voters has remained somewhat stable in Pennsylvania since 2000.
 It rose by less than 10% in